drvinceknight/nbchkr/README.md

 Given a student notebook notebook: `submitted.ipynb`

-$ nbchkr check --source main.ipynb --submitted submitted.ipynb --feedback feedback.md
+$ nbchkr check --source main.ipynb --submitted submitted.ipynb --feedback_suffix -feedback.md --output data.csv

-This writes to screen the score (total and for each question) and creates `feedback.md`.
+This writes to screen the score (total and for each question) and creates `feedback.md` as well as reporting the results to `data.csv`.

+Given a pattern of student submissions it is possible to batch check all of them:

+$ nbchkr check --source main.ipynb --submitted submissions/*.ipynb --feedback_suffix -feedback.md --output data.csv

 # Why?